Mike Rio: Early career and training

 Rio's first pro fight came in 2008 when he defeated Marc Seno at Reality Combat Championship 2 with a technical knock out by punches.
 Mike continued on his winning streak besting his next five opponents via submissions and knockouts between 2008 and 2011, with one fight ending in a unanimous decision against Mike Bruno.
 It was also during that time that Rio briefly fought for the former Miami Heat player Glen Rice's G-Force Fights promotion.

 Rio formally trained in Miami at gyms Zen Ju-Jitsu with Coach Enrico Cocco, the Health Joint with Ulises Garcia and Young Tigers with Manuel "Manolo" Lopez and Ultimate Fighter alum Alex Caceres.
 Rio has also trained at the Jaco Hybrid Training Center in Delray Beach, Florida, best known for their team, the Blackzilians and has traveled to Texas to train with The Ultimate Fighter 16 winner Colton Smith and his boxing coach.

 Rio has most recently taken up coaching/training at the American Top Team in Miramar, Florida, and Coconut Creek, Florida.

 Championship Fighting Alliance

-Rio made his Championship Fighting Alliance (CFA) debut against opponent and former Ultimate Fighter champion Efrain Escudero, but suffered his first loss via decision against the fighter.
+Rio made his Championship Fighting Alliance (CFA) debut against opponent and former Ultimate Fighter champion Efraín Escudero, but suffered his first loss via decision against the fighter.
 Rio rebounded by winning his next two contests, prior to being chosen to participate on The Ultimate Fighter: Live.